Blog

 To understand JIT provisioning, you need to understand SAML.

-It’s an acronym for Security Assertion Markup Language, an open standard which allows you to create a secure bridge between your customer’s identity provider platform (IdP) and your app (the service provider, or SP) to exchange authorization credentials efficiently and securely.
+SAML or Security Assertion Markup Language is an open standard which allows you to create a secure bridge between your customer’s identity provider platform (IdP) and your app (the service provider, or SP) to exchange authorization credentials efficiently and securely.

 In plain English, SAML provides a way for authentication information to be shared seamlessly across any major IdP in today's market.